abmorpheus/Heart-Disease-ML/README.md

 # Heart-Disease-ML
-Predicting whether a patient has heart diesase or not using machine learning (Logistic Regression)
+Predicting whether a patient has heart disease or not using machine learning (Logistic Regression)